arburton2/arburton.github.io/README.md

 # arburton.github.io
 1. Alan Burton, arburton2@my.waketech.edu
-2. this is my school account
+2. this is my school account.
+3. this repository will hold my assighnments.